-Taking the time to shower and put on deodorant or antiperspirant before sweating on an elliptical and then sweating even more on a workout bench that was already saturated with foreign sweat might seem like an absurd and pointless endeavor.
+Taking the time to shower and put on deodorant or antiperspirant before sweating on an elliptical, then sweating even more on a workout bench that was already saturated with foreign sweat, might seem like an absurd and pointless endeavor.
 But before heading straight to the gym without giving yourself a good cleaning, consider the following pros and cons of doing so.

 The Pros of Showering and Applying Deodorant Before Going to the Gym

-Perhaps the most obvious benefit of both showering and applying deodorant or antiperspirant before huffing and puffing in a communal space is not developing a reputation for being a disgusting stench monster.
-“Most gyms are communities, delicate but productive ecosystems of folks with different goals, needs, preferences and idiosyncrasies,” says Jonathan Jordan, a group instructor at Equinox Fitness.
+Perhaps the most obvious benefit of both showering and applying deodorant or antiperspirant before huffing and puffing into your mask in a communal space is not developing a reputation for being a disgusting stench monster.
+“Most gyms are communities, delicate but productive ecosystems of folks with different goals, needs, preferences and idiosyncrasies,” says Jonathan Jordan, a decorated personal trainer.
 “Like ants doing their individual things on the ant hill, it all flows, and all is good with the world, usually.
 But every once in a while, something threatens this homeostasis and gets all the beasts at the watering hole upset — and nothing gets gym-goers more amped up and pissed off than when a fellow ant comes in all stinky and gross, polluting the air with body odor or spraying the area around them with puddles of sweat.”